ahucv/Management/README.md

 { SimaFC Direction }

-This repo aims to record team member's current progress and future plan.
+This repo aims to record team members' current progress and future plan.